khemchand123/SmartMCPWorld/README.md

     2 Tools and 1 Model via OpenAI Chat Model
     a) Claude API model (set your API key)
-    b) Elastic MCP Server – interacts with the LLM to reason and fetch data from Elasticsearch (set encoded authorization key for Elasticsearch DB authentication)
+    b) Elastic MCP Server – **hosted on Cequence**, interacts with the LLM to reason and fetch data from Elasticsearch (set encoded authorization key for Elasticsearch DB authentication)
-    c) HTTP endpoint for ES – since Elastic MCP Server doesn’t natively support retrieving nested index field mappings, we defined a custom exception in the prompt to call this tool (set username/password for Elasticsearch DB authentication).

 ### Tech Stack